pramnora/code-institute/README.md

 # code-institute

-NOTE: The code for his repo...can be both viewed/interacted with 'live' here...
+NOTE: The code for this repo...can be both viewed/interacted with 'live' here...

 - https://prg-code-institute.netlify.app